The Gates to the CityJohn Haber

 The scenes also have more unity in common than one might think.
 Each time, solid ground runs beneath the scene, extending to its edges and tilted in perspective toward the space of the viewer.
 Each time, prominent actors appear at the lower left and right.
 Each time, space opens above, to complete a pyramid with a key act and to supply a visual center.
 Each time, an incised mass at top—God and his angels, a city's walls—sets the scene as on a stage, and each time the burnished gold adds to the illusion, much like the ground for a painting.
 And each time, Ghiberti places art in the space of civic culture.

 Modern art comes wrapped up with the idea of privacy.
 It is supposed to begin in the artist's imagination, and it typically vanishes into someone's home.
-Michelangelo set the precedent when he shut out rivals and assistants alike so that he could finish the Sistine Ceiling, while Renaissance sculpture by Andrea Riccio retreated into a scholar's study.
+Michelangelo set the precedent when he shut out rivals and assistants alike so that he could finish the Sistine Ceiling, while Renaissance bronzes by Andrea Riccio retreated into a scholar's study.
 That can make art's public side controversial or censored, especially when religion, politics, and sex enter the mix.
 It can make public art simply unwelcome, like Richard Serra's Tilted Arc or a cultural center at Ground Zero, or simply an event, like a more modern set of The Gates—by Christo in Central Park.
 That makes it a little hard to grasp what public art meant for Florence, but a small show gives a taste of why it took Ghiberti a lifetime.

 "The Gates of Paradise: Lorenzo Ghiberti's Renaissance Masterpiece" ran at The Metropolitan Museum of Art through January 13, 2008.